-How to become stock broker?: A stock broker is the one that acts as a bridge between stock market and the investors.
-Stock broker facilitates the buying and selling services for the investors.
+How to become stock broker?: A stockbroker is the one that acts as a bridge between the stock market and the investors.
+The stock broker facilitates the buying and selling services for the investors.
 They are the registered members of the stock exchanges.
-There’s a myth among the investors and general public that stock brokers make easy money and does not lose much in the event of market crash.
+There’s a myth among the investors and general public that stock brokers make easy money and does not lose much in the event of a market crash.
 However, there is very little truth in this.
-If you are someone who is familiar with the bulls and bears of stock market and confident of handling the strenuous job then this is a good to go.
-In this post we discuss how to become a stock broker step by step.
+If you are someone who is familiar with the bulls and bears of the stock market and confident of handling the strenuous job then this is good to go.
+In this post, we discuss how to become a stock broker step by step.

 Assess yourself as to why you want to become a stock broker:

 The process of becoming a stock broker begins with answering yourself the question why do I want to become a stock broker?
-The obvious reason in majority of the times is that stock broking is best way to make money.
-Apart from this other pre-requisites are ability to analyze current economic trends and other social-political events that shape the markets.
-You must be good at understanding the dynamics of stock market.
-Another requisite is that one should be able to invest huge money that run in lakhs to register as a stock broker.
+The obvious reason is the majority of the time is that stockbroking is the best way to make money.
+Apart from this other pre-requisites are the ability to analyze current economic trends and other social-political events that shape the markets.
+You must be good at understanding the dynamics of the stock market.
+Another requisite is that one should be able to invest huge money that runs in lakhs to register as a stock broker.

 - Choose one among the following after your self-assessment:

-One should be at least 21 years old while making an application to become a stock broker.
-The minimum academic qualification to become a stock broker is graduation and 2 years of experience as a partner with, or an authorized assistant or authorized clerk or remisier or apprentice to a stock broking firm/ individual broker.
-To become a stock broker your financial capacity should be good enough to invest in several lakhs.
+One should be at least 21 years old while making an application to become a stockbroker.
+The minimum academic qualification to become a stockbroker is graduation and 2 years of experience as a partner with, or an authorized assistant or authorized clerk or register or apprentice to a stockbroking firm/ individual broker.
+To become a stockbroker your financial capacity should be good enough to invest in several lakhs.
 Brokers directly practice with the stock markets.

-This is previous stage of being a broker.
-Sub-brokers practice on behalf of the stock brokers.
+This is the previous stage of being a broker.
+Sub-brokers practice on behalf of the stockbrokers.
 They do not have any direct membership of the stock exchange.
-However they trade under the membership of a registered stock broker.
-Minimum academic qualification to become a sub-broker is class 12.
+However, they trade under the membership of a registered stockbroker.
+The minimum academic qualification to become a sub-broker is class 12.